l05er29/8bit_MP/README.md

 # 8-bit Dual Pipeline Superscalar RISC-V Processor

-## Contributors:
-- B.Dinesh Laxman (Team Lead)
-- G Sushant Reddy
-- M Devi Amrutha
-- JL Manaswini
 ## Introduction

 Our 8-bit dual-pipeline superscalar RISC-V microprocessor has been developed as part of the **IITI SoC 2024 Project PS-3**.
 Implemented in **Verilog HDL**, this microprocessor is designed to significantly enhance instruction throughput by executing multiple instructions per clock cycle.
 By leveraging a sophisticated superscalar architecture, it aims to surpass the performance of traditional non-pipelined processors.
 The dual-pipeline design facilitates simultaneous execution of multiple instructions, thus optimizing computational efficiency and achieving superior processing capabilities.

+### Team Members (Team-3):
+- B.Dinesh Laxman (Team Lead)
+- G Sushant Reddy
+- M Devi Amrutha
+- JL Manaswini

 ## Features